encse/secchallenge2022/crypto/encrypted-display-control/solution/README.md

 Closer observation of the `shuffle_block` function reveals that `prng_state` has a 16 long loop.
-This also means the key used for encryption loops after 256 bytes.
+This also means the period of the encryption key is 256 bytes.

 We also know every first and second bytes modulo 3 of the plaintext so it's possible to find